-We’re all pretty familiar with chocolate cake with hidden vegetables, but not zucchini this time – beets are a little more mysterious.
+We’re all pretty familiar with chocolate cake with hidden vegetables, but it’s not zucchini this time.
 I guarantee that all but the very pickiest of eaters won’t notice any hidden vegetables, especially since beets do hide a bit better than zucchini does.

 Despite being made with whole grain spelt flour and a pile of veggies, these are definitely chocolate muffins and they don’t taste nearly as healthy as they are.
 The chocolate chunks help, but we all know dark chocolate is good for you, right?